 Each academic building houses current instructional equipment.
 There is an Audio Visual Instruction Guide in each multimedia classroom.
 In addition, computing labs, campus-to-campus broadcast classrooms, an auditorium, teleconference sites, and other specialized facilities are available for scheduled use.
 Faculty should work with each academic division for most routine uses of instructional or multimedia equipment.
-For specialized uses, or if malfunctions occur, or if scheduling of equipment proves difficult, contact the Beaufort campus distance learning technician's office at 843-470-8406, ext.
-8406, or cell at 843-812-2427, or email at dltech@tcl.edu.
+For specialized uses, or if malfunctions occur, or if scheduling of equipment proves difficult, contact the Beaufort campus distance learning technician by phone at 843-470-8406, ext.
+8406, 843-(812-2427 cell), or email at dltech@tcl.edu

 On the TCL-Hampton, H. Mungin Center campus, faculty can contact administrative support at 803-943-4262.
 At the New River Campus, contact distance learning technician's office at 843-470-6009, ext.
 6009, or cell at 843-812-2427, or email at dltech@tcl.edu.